 "Mr. Belardi was given a six-week, \$10,000 consulting job to help his successor as Democratic caucus administrator learn that job.
 Apparently, the House staff -- the largest of any state legislature - - isn't large enough to ensure a smooth transition."
-(Daily Review, March 14, 2007)

-Rep. Belardi was hired by the House Democrats, and "makes \$116,000 annually -- about 36 percent more than he did as a lawmaker -- managing parking spaces and other personnel matters for his former House colleagues."
-(Philadelphia Inquirer, June 17, 2007)

-• Rep. Louise Williams Bishop (D-Philadelphia).
+(Daily Review, March 14, 2007) Rep. Belardi was hired by the House Democrats, and "makes \$116,000 annually -- about 36 percent more than he did as a lawmaker -- managing parking spaces and other personnel matters for his former House colleagues."
+(Philadelphia Inquirer, June 17, 2007) • Rep. Louise Williams Bishop (D-Philadelphia).
 Rep. Bishop voted for the raise, then voted to repeal the raise, but still kept the money.
+Per Diems 2009: \$15,920.

-Update: A House member since 1989, Rep. Bishop is a "radio personality" and Chairwoman of the Children & Youth Committee.

-• Rep. Tommie Blackwell (D-Philadelphia).
+Update: A House member since 1989, Rep. Bishop is a "radio personality" and is the Democratic Chairwoman of the Children & Youth Committee. • Rep. Tommie Blackwell (D-Philadelphia).
 Mr. Blackwell voted to increase his salary 22% from \$69,648 to \$85,102 and kept the money.

-Update: A House members since 2005, Rep. Blackwell is Vice Chairman of the State Government Committee.

 Knocked out: State Rep. Thomas W. Blackwell, a two-term lawmaker from the most prominent political family in West Philadelphia, was ordered off the Democratic primary ballot last night.
 The president judge of Commonwealth Court, Bonnie Brigance Leadbetter, ruled that Blackwell had fallen short of the 300 voter signatures he needed to secure his spot in the Democratic primary.
 By Leadbetter's count, the lawmaker had only 184 valid signatures, from registered Democratic voters living inside the legislative district.
-(Philadelphia Daily News, March 19, 2008)

-• Rep. Tommie Blackwell (Continued):
+(Philadelphia Daily News, March 19, 2008) • Rep. Tommie Blackwell: (Continued) Pension: TBD.

-Pension: TBD.